I DARE YOU - My 20th RebirthDay

 --I WILL wake up the next morning and do it all over again.

-Once you've had a trauma, an alternate set of mental folders gets moved to the top of the Operational Procedures.
+Once you've experienced a significant trauma, an alternate set of mental folders gets moved to the top of the Operational Procedures.
 You've always had these folders.
 You've always known that there's a chance you might not make it to your destination every time you operate a motor vehicle.
-But because there are so many times that you have, and because you know countless other people who get to their destinations in their cars every day, the general expectation that you live under is that it's more likely than not you'll make it there again.
+But because there are so many times that you have, and because you know countless other people who get to their destinations in their vehicles every day, the un-traumatized brain expects that you’ll make it there again.

 --I WILL wake up when my alarm goes off--oh shit!
 I better double check it to make sure that I remembered to set it.
 OK, whew.
 I woke up on time.